Whakaminenga / Who is this for: All Health New Zealand staff

 • Successfully identify the correct needle size for the patient type

-• Successfully administer the medication correctly
+• Successfully administer the intramuscular medication correctly

 The overall aim of this course is to help you understand how to make information accessible.
 This can include all communications, both internal and external to the organisation.